 • TTY/TDD is available at the Airport Services Counter and Visitor Info Center.
 24/7 assistance is available by calling 704-359-4837 from any TTY/DDD.

 • Visual messaging and paging is located on flight information monitors and visual display monitors throughout the terminal.

 • All restrooms are accessible.
-Family restrooms are located near gates A6, A24, B4, C7, D5, E5, E15 and Arrivals/Baggage Claim Zones B and E.
+Family restrooms are located near gates A6, A24, B4, C7, D5, E5, E15, The Plaza near the corner of Concourses D and E, and Arrivals/Baggage Claim Zones B and E.

-• Service Animal/Pet Relief Areas are located inside the terminal (post-security) on the A/B Connector (near Checkpoint A), on the Concourse A Connector (between Gates A1-A13 and A21-A29) and on Concourse D near Original Rum Bar and Grill.
+• Service Animal/Pet Relief Areas are located inside the terminal (post-security) on the A/B Connector (near Checkpoint A), on the Concourse A Connector (between Gates A1-A13 and A21-A29), in the restroom corridor near the corner of Concourses D and E across from Checkpoint E, and on Concourse E under the stairs.
 Areas are also located outside the terminal (pre-security) at the ends (west and east) on the Arrivals/Baggage Claim level.

 • Handicap parking is available in all CLT decks/lots and accessible shuttles run continuously.
 If assistance is needed, please call 704-359-4038.
 If you wish to park your vehicle and escort a disabled passenger into the terminal, it is recommended that you park in the Hourly Deck in front of the terminal.
 The first hour of parking in the Hourly Deck is free.